Specific details of my successful approach (as optimised up to May 2021)

 Regardless of the comments above, a single serve of high-calcium food has no adverse effect, so long as the overall ongoing calcium intake is consistently acceptable.

-Cranberries: We buy 1kg packs of frozen cranberries.
-Because of their relative bitterness and sourness (which, however, I do not find unpleasant) but also because of their acidity, I blend them every morning with other fruits and veggies, and consume the delicious smoothie through the day.
+Cranberries: We buy 1kg packs of frozen cranberries and I routinely consume a bit less than 3 cups per day (approx 300 gms).
+Because of their relative bitterness and sourness (which, however, I do not find unpleasant) but also because of their acidity, I blend them with other fruits and veggies and consume as a delicious smoothie.

-The reference to their acidity is one concern: would consistent consumption damage tooth enamel?
-I have not been able to obtain a definite answer, but teeth certainly feel different after chewing cranberries, so that is the main reason for blending them.
+The reference to their acidity is the only concern: would consistent consumption damage tooth enamel?
+I cannot obtain a definite answer, but teeth certainly feel different after chewing cranberries, so that is the main reason for blending them.

 The description above represents the "base" diet -- that is, the dietary pattern followed at home and whenever possible.
-Moderate digressions from any aspect of it, eg when socialising, have no adverse effects, but obviously any worthwhile experimentation should initially follow closely.
-It is likely that sufferers in whom the atrial fibrillation is less well-advanced or less severe than in my case will have less stringent requirements, but, again, any initial experimentation should be in a "full-blown" way so that effectiveness can be determined, after which requirements can be moderated as desired.
+Moderate digressions from any aspect of it, eg when socialising, have no adverse effects, but obviously any worthwhile experimentation by other sufferers should initially follow closely.
+It is likely that sufferers in whom the atrial fibrillation is less well-advanced or less severe than it was in my case will not have to adhere as closely, but, again, any initial experimentation should be in a "full-blown" way so that effectiveness can be determined, after which requirements can be moderated as desired.
 It is likely, once tested, that apart from attention to the specified factors, the protocol can be easily incorporated within any personal, existing, dietary habits.

-It is not asserted that the mechanism of action of the cranberries is definitely via acidification, but if that is the mechanism, it would be wise to avoid strongly “alkalising” foods which would counter the acidifying effect of the cranberries.
-I have not specifically noticed any such problem, and if no such problem exists it would suggest that the effective mechanism is not via acidification.
-However, I have not rigorously tested this with large doses of strongly alkalising foods while still consuming cranberries.
-But for anyone concerned at this possibility, or wishing (sensibly) to initially test in a “full-blown” way my dietary protocol, it would be easy to avoid, at least initially, strongly alkalising fruits and vegetables.
+It is not asserted that the mechanism of action of the cranberries and dried plums is definitely via their metabolically acidifying effects; but if that is the mechanism, it would be wise to avoid strongly “alkalising” foods which would counter the acidifying effect of the cranberries and dried plums.
+At times, I have thought that I have detected this problem, although I have not rigorously tested it.
+But for anyone concerned at this possibility, or wishing (sensibly) to initially test my dietary protocol in a “full-blown” way, it would be easy and highly desirable to avoid, at least initially, strongly alkalising fruits and vegetables.
 They are listed in many websites.

 Whiting, S. J., & Calvo, M. S. (2010).
 Correcting poor vitamin D status: do older adults need higher repletion doses of vitamin D3 than younger adults?.Molecular nutrition & food research, 54(8), 1077-1084.